department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/transfer.md

 - May use the benefit for up to 15 years after your separation from active duty.

 #### Children

 - May start to use the benefit only after you have completed at least 10 years of service.
 - May use the benefit while you are on active duty or after separation.
 - May not use the benefit until they have received a secondary school diploma (or equivalency certificate), or have reached 18 years of age.
 - Are entitled to the monthly housing allowance stipend even when you are on active duty.
 - Are not subject to the 15-year delimiting date, but they may not use the benefit after reaching 26 years of age.

-Dependent eligibility is not affected if a child marries or if you and your spouse divorce.
-However, Servicemembers and Veterans retain the right to revoke or modify a transfer at any time.
-If you want to totally revoke transferred benefits for a dependent and you are still in the service, you must submit another transfer request for the dependent via milConnect.
-If a dependent’s transfer eligibility was previously totally revoked, you cannot transfer benefits again to that dependent.
+Dependent eligibility isn't affected if a child marries or if you and your spouse divorce.
+However, Servicemembers and Veterans retain the right to revoke or change a transfer at any time.
+If you want to totally revoke transferred benefits for a dependent and you're still in the service, you must submit another transfer request for the dependent via milConnect.
+If a dependent’s transfer eligibility was previously totally revoked, you can't transfer benefits again to that dependent.

 If you are still in the service and want to reallocate transferred benefits, you can do so using the TEB Portlet in [milConnect](https://www.dmdc.osd.mil/milconnect).
-If you’re a Veteran and want to reallocate benefits, you should contact VA using the [Ask a Question website](http://gibill.custhelp.com).
+If you’re a Veteran and want to reallocate benefits, you should contact us through the GI Bill question website.
+[Ask a Question website](http://gibill.custhelp.com).

-### What happens next?
+### How do I transfer the benefit?

-While you are still serving, use the [Transfer of Education Benefits (TEB) website](https://www.dmdc.osd.mil/milconnect/faces/faqs?_adf.ctrl-state=c4t1chkk8_4) to request, modify, and revoke a Transfer of Entitlement (TOE).
-You cannot apply for a transfer of benefits through VA. (**Note:** From the milConnect home page, select Education then Transfer of Education Benefits [TEB] from the menu bar.)
+While you are still active duty, request to transfer modify, and revoke a Transfer of Entitlement (TOE).
+[Request a transfer](https://www.dmdc.osd.mil/milconnect/).
+You can't apply for a transfer of benefits through VA.

-Upon approval, family members may [apply online](http://vabenefits.vba.va.gov/vonapp/main.asp) to use transferred benefits or may  print, complete, and mail [VA Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf) to the nearest [VA regional office](/facilities/).
+If the TOE is approved, family members may apply to use transferred benefits.
+[Apply online for benefits](https://www.ebenefits.va.gov/ebenefits/vonapp).
+They may  print, complete, and mail [VA Form 22-1990e](http://www.vba.va.gov/pubs/forms/VBA-22-1990e-ARE.pdf) to the nearest [VA regional office](/facilities/).

 Once you leave military service, you can still provide a future effective date for use of TOE, modify the number of months transferred, or revoke the transfer of entitlement by submitting a written request to VA through the TEB website.